Mich-Dich/C-Logging-Lib/README.md

 1. **Multithreading:**
    - Introduce thread safety mechanisms to ensure the library works seamlessly in multithreaded environments.

+2. **Thread Safety:**
+   - Enhance the library's thread safety to prevent race conditions and ensure reliable logging in concurrent applications.

-2. **Platform Support:**
+3. **Platform Support:**
    - Expand the library to support multiple platforms, making it versatile for various deployment scenarios.

-3. **Log Rotation:**
+4. **Log Rotation:**
    - Implement log rotation to prevent log files from growing too large, with configurable options for size limits, retention, and rotation intervals.

-4. **Thread Safety:**
-   - Enhance the library's thread safety to prevent race conditions and ensure reliable logging in concurrent applications.

-5. **Integration with System Logging:**
-   - Provide integration with the system logging facility on different platforms, enhancing interoperability.

-6. **Error Handling:**
+5. **Error Handling:**
    - Implement robust error handling mechanisms to gracefully handle situations like log file write failures and provide informative error messages.

-7. **Asynchronous Logging:**
+6. **Asynchronous Logging:**
    - Introduce asynchronous logging capabilities to minimize performance impact and improve the responsiveness of your application.

 ## Getting Started